nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Viewing a module: `viewmodule`

-Views a module stored in the system.
+Displays a snapshot of a module stored in the system.

  Format: `viewmodule` `INDEX`